onyx-platform/onyx/doc/user-guide/state-management.md

 command type like `:set-value` ensures that your aggregation function can emit multiple types of state transition if necessary.

-### Exactly Once Processing
+### Exactly Once Data Processing

-Should exactly once discussion be in another doc?
+Exactly once data processing is supported via Onyx's filtering feature.
+When a windowing task's catalog has `:onyx/uniqueness-key` set, this key is looked up in the segment and used as an ID for whether the segment has been seen before.
+If it has been seen, then the segment is not processed.
+This ID is persisted to the state log, so that it can be recovered in case of a peer failure.

+#### Considerations

+In order to reduce memory consumption, uniqueness-key values are persisted to a local database.
+This database has a bloom filter on top of it, and a memory cache, allowing Onyx to avoid hitting disk for most filter checks.

+In order to prevent unbounded increase in the size of the filter's disk consumption, uniqueness-key values are bucketed based on recency, and the oldest bucket is expired as the newest is filled.

+Relevant peer-config parameters:
+* `:onyx.rocksdb.filter/peer-block-cache-size`
+* `:onyx.rocksdb.filter/num-buckets`
+* `:onyx.rocksdb.filter/num-ids-per-bucket`

+#### Exactly Once Side-Effects

+Exactly once side-effects responding to a segment are impossible to achieve, as exactly once side-effects are impossible to achieve.
+Onyx guarantees that a segment's effect on window states are exactly once, however any side-effects that occur as a result of the segment being processed cannot be guaranteed to only occur once.

 ### Fault Tolerance

-To allow for full recovery after peer crashes, this state must be replicated somewhere.
+To allow for full recovery after peer crashes, the window state must be replicated somewhere.
 As state updates occur, Onyx publishes the stream of changelog updates to a replicated log.

-After the changelog entry is written to the replicated log, the segment is acked, ensuring that a segment is only cleared from the input source after the update it caused has been fully written to the log.
+After the changelog entry is written to the replicated log, the segment is acked, ensuring that a segment is only cleared from the input source after the update to window states it caused has been fully written to the log.
 When a peer crash occurs, a new peer will be assigned to the task, and this peer will play back all of the changelog entries, and apply them to the state, starting with the initial state.
 As the changelog updates are read back in the same order that they were written, the full state will be recovered.
 Partial updates ensure that only minimal update data is written for each segment processed, while remaining correct on peer failure.

 ### BookKeeper Implementation

-TODO: FILL ME IN
+Local bookkeeper implementation available via start-env.
+Writes are batched and compressed by default.

+### Log Compaction

 ### BookKeeper Configuration

-### Log Compaction

 TODO: FILL ME IN